Back to Black (song): Commercial performance

 Pre-release, the song charted in the UK Singles Chart on downloads alone for five consecutive weeks, peaking at number 40.
 The single charted at number 25 in 2007 once it had been released in physical format, which became its peak position in that country.
 The song has spent 34 non-consecutive weeks on the UK Singles Chart to date.
 It has re-entered with "Rehab" together on the chart.
 The song featured on BBC Radio 1's The B List Playlist during the week commencing 2 May.
 With sales of 96,000, "Back to Black" finished as the UK's 85th biggest-selling single of 2007.
 On 31 July 2011, following her death, the song re-entered the UK Singles Chart at 8, also giving the song a new peak position and second top ten hit in UK.
-As of September 2014, "Back to Black" has sold 340.000 copies in the UK and is Winehouse's third best-selling single in that country.
+As of September 2014, "Back to Black" has sold 340,000 copies in the UK and is Winehouse's third best-selling single in that country.
 In America, due to strong digital sales of the single over the years, "Back to Black" was certified platinum for over one million digital sales by the RIAA in January 2015.

 Music video

 The music video was directed by Phil Griffin and features a funeral procession in which Winehouse mourns over a grave that reads "R.I.P. the Heart of Amy Winehouse".
 The shot of the headstone was edited out after the singer's death in 2011.
 The video was primarily shot near Gibson Gardens and Chesholm Road in Stoke Newington, London.
 The graveyard scenes were filmed at Abney Park Cemetery in northeast London.
 According to the official Winehouse website, "Amy's sultry new video for Back in Black [sic] is both beautifully and artistically shot in black-and-white and compares in imagery a doomed love affair with that of a funeral."
 At the 2007 Music of Black Origin Awards (MOBO), the music video was nominated for Best Video but lost to Kanye West's "Stronger" (2007).
 Myers of the Official Charts Company deemed the clip "super-sad" and felt it went further on the song's main theme of goodbye.
-As of December 2022, the video has over 850 million views on YouTube.
+As of October 2025, the video has over more than 1.3 billion views on YouTube.